 However, if you are losing the fight financially and seeking a solution that you can handle with the income you have, you should make a call to a nonprofit credit counseling agency and ask about a debt management plan.

-A good debt management plan will lower your monthly payments by reducing the interest you pay on credit card debt.
-It will create an affordable monthly payment that eliminates your debt in 3-5 years.
-In many cases, consumers see their credit card interest rates cut from 25%-30% to 8%, or even lower.
+A debt management plan can lower your monthly payments by reducing the interest you pay on credit card debt.
+It will create an affordable monthly payment that pays off your debt in 3-5 years.
+In many cases, consumers see their credit card interest rates cut from 25%-30% to 9%, or even lower.

 When Debt Management Is a Good Solution